HaydenLeBaron/nlp-corporate-info-extractor/README.txt

 ## Overview

-My IE system uses manual linguistic heuristics and NE recognition to extract entities.
+The information extraction system uses manual linguistic heuristics and NE recognition to extract entities.
 Further heuristics using semantic role labeling are in progress, but do not yet enhance performance.

+## Performance

+Current F-score=0.23

 ## USAGE